influxdata/telegraf/plugins/inputs/modbus/README.md

 ##### address

 A field is identified by an `address` that reflects the modbus register address.
 You can usually find the address values for the different datapoints in the datasheet of your modbus device.
 This is a mandatory setting.

 For _coil_ and _discrete input_ registers this setting specifies the __bit__ containing the value of the field.

 ##### name

 Using the `name` setting you can specify the field-name in the metric as output by the plugin.
 This setting is ignored if the field's `omit` is set to `true` and can be omitted in this case.

 __Please note:__ There cannot be multiple fields with the same `name` in one metric identified by `measurement`, `slave_id` and `register`.

 ##### register datatype

 The `register` setting specifies the datatype of the modbus register and can be set to `INT16`, `UINT16`, `INT32`, `UINT32`, `INT64` or `UINT64` for integer types or `FLOAT32` and `FLOAT64` for IEEE 754 binary representations of floating point values.
 Usually the datatype of the register is listed in the datasheet of your modbus device in relation to the `address` described above.

  This setting is ignored if the field's `omit` is set to `true` or if the `register` type is a bit-type (`coil` or `discrete`) and can be omitted in these cases.

 ##### scaling

 You can use the `scale` setting to scale the register values, e.g. if the register contains a fix-point values in `UINT32` format with two decimal places for example.
 To convert the read register value to the actual value you can set the `scale=0.01`.
 The scale is used as a factor e.g. `field_value * scale`.

 This setting is ignored if the field's `omit` is set to `true` or if the `register` type is a bit-type (`coil` or `discrete`) and can be omitted in these cases.

 __Please note:__ The resulting field-type will be set to `FLOAT64` if no output format is specified.

 ##### output datatype

 Using the `output` setting you can explicitly specify the output field-datatype.
-The `output` type can be `INT64`, `UINT64` or `FLOAT64`.
+The `output` type can be `INT64`, `UINT64` or
+`FLOAT64`.
 If not set explicitly, the output type is guessed as follows: If `scale` is set to a non-zero value, the output type is `FLOAT64`.
 Otherwise, the output type corresponds to the register datatype _class_, i.e. `INT*` will result in `INT64`, `UINT*` in `UINT64` and `FLOAT*` in `FLOAT64`.

 This setting is ignored if the field's `omit` is set to `true` or if the `register` type is a bit-type (`coil` or `discrete`) and can be omitted in these cases.
 For `coil` and `discrete` registers the field-value is output as zero or one in `UINT16` format.

 #### per-field measurement setting

 The `measurement` setting can be used to override the measurement name on a per-field basis.
 This might be useful if you want to split the fields in one request to multiple measurements.
-If not specified, the value specified in the [`request` section](#per-request-measurement-setting) or, if also omitted, `modbus` is used.
+If not specified, the value specified in the [`request` section] (#per-request-measurement-setting) or, if also omitted, `modbus` is used.

 This setting is ignored if the field's `omit` is set to `true` and can be omitted in this case.

 #### omitting a field

 When specifying `omit=true`, the corresponding field will be ignored when collecting the metric but is taken into account when constructing the modbus requests.
 This way, you can fill "holes" in the addresses to construct consecutive address ranges resulting in a single request.
 Using a single modbus request can be beneficial as the values are all collected at the same point in time.
+Requests constituted of only omitted fields will be skipped.

 #### Tags definitions